 - 1.2.
 The HOST is also required to: - Notify the local police of the dates of the Championships and make them aware that all official participants of the Championship will have an identification tag; - b.
 Provide a person or committee to meet all delegates and teams at the airport or hotels upon arrival. - c.
-Organize an Awards Presentation function (meal optional) for the formal presentation of team and individual awards. - This facility must be able to accommodate all participants and shall be by invitation only. - ii.
-Cost of admission should be a nominal charge (no meal) or a breakeven charge (meal).
-Courtesy tickets should be provided for: - (1) All CBF Board Members in attendance at the championship: - (2) Government delegates - (3) National Sponsors (maximum two tickets each) CBF's expense; - (4) Community representative; and - (5) Officials

-NOTE - No alcoholic beverages shall be permitted at the Juvenile awards presentation function
+Organize an Awards Presentation function (meal optional) for the formal presentation of team and individual awards. - i.
+This facility must be able to accommodate all participants and shall be by invitation only. - ii.
+Cost of admission should be a nominal charge (no meal) or a break-even charge (meal).
+Courtesy tickets should be provided for - (1) All CBF Board members in attendance at the championship: - (2) Government delegates - (3) National Sponsors (maximum two tickets each) CBF's expense; - (4) Community representative; and - iii.
+Officials The host will be responsible for providing the cost of the meal portion of the banquet ticket to the Official(s).
+The number of Officials will be confirmed to the Host Committee by the Referee-in-Chief by the Tuesday evening of the event. - NOTE No alcoholic beverages shall be permitted at the Juvenile awards presentation function - d.

-- d.
 Invite all sponsors, both local and CBF, to all protocol events during the National Championships. - e.
-Provide advertising in the souvenir program for CBF Sponsors (as per the CBF contract). - f.
-Raise the CBF Championship Flag (provided by the CBF) at the
+Provide advertising in the souvenir program for CBF Sponsors (as per the CBF contract).

-- Championship Opening Ceremonies.
+- f.
+Raise the CBF Championship Flag (provided by the CBF) at the Championship Opening Ceremonies.
 The flag shall be lowered at the Closing Ceremonies and presented to the next HOST.
 Replacement of lost flags will become the financial responsibility of this HOST. - g.
 Prepare a financial report and submit it to the CBF Office within sixty (60) calendar days of the completion of the Championships.
 The report should include all financial details associated with the event, including all unpaid bills or damages for any Member ASSOCIATION. - h.
 CBF Sanctioned Events, which include alcohol, must have sufficient insurance coverage.
 It is the Host's responsibility to ensure that this coverage is in place and to cover the expense of any additional coverage.